14 Great Family Picnic Spots in and Around Seattle

 Lincoln Park (West Seattle)

 Lincoln Park covers over 135 acres and offers prime picnic locations on lush lawns as well as at the beach.
-The park also has wooded trails down to the beach, a playground (zip line included) and a seasonal wading pool (opens June 25) and Coleman Pool, an outdoor, saltwater swimming pool (open weekends starting late-May, daily starting late-June).
+The park also has wooded trails down to the beach, a playground (zip line included) and a seasonal wading pool (opens June 25) and Colman Pool, an outdoor saltwater swimming pool (open weekends starting late-May, daily starting late-June).

-Picnic Pointers: Got a large group or future bday party?
+Picnic Pointers: Got a large group or future b-day party?
 Reserve on of the park’s five picnic shelters.
 Easiest playground access: Park in the lot closest to the Ferry terminal and head northwest along the trail.
 This is a huge park and it's easy to miss out on all it has to offer.
-If you are a first-time visitor, you might want to read up here.
+If you are a first-time visitor, you might want to read up here.8011 Fauntleroy Way SW

 Meridian Playground (Wallingford)